pivotal-cf/docs-on-demand-service-broker/creating.html.md

 When generating a manifest, we recommend not using static IPs as this makes network IP management very complex.
 Instead, we recommend using [BOSH's job links feature](https://bosh.io/docs/links.html).
 There are two types of job links, implicit and explicit.
 The [example Kafka release](https://github.com/pivotal-cf-experimental/kafka-example-service-release/blob/master/jobs/kafka_broker/spec#L15) uses implicit job links to get the IPs of the brokers and the zookeeper.
 Details on how to use the links feature are available [here](https://bosh.io/docs/links.html).

+## Configuring the generation of manifests

+<a id="arbitrary-parameters"></a>
+### Arbitrary parameters for service instances

+Service authors can choose to allow Cloud Foundry users to configure service instances with arbitrary parameters.
+See the PCF docs on [Managing Service Instances with the CLI](https://docs.pivotal.io/pivotalcf/devguide/services/managing-services.html).
+Arbitrary parameters can be passed to the service adapter when creating, or updating a service instance.
+They allow Cloud Foundry users to override the default configuration for a service plan.

+Service authors must document the usage of arbitrary parameters for Cloud Foundry users.

+Note: we recommend that arbitrary parameters are recorded in the service instance manifest, so that they can be migrated in subsequent deployments.

+For example:

+- the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports the `auto_create_topics` arbitrary parameter to configure auto-creation of topics on the cluster.

+### Previous manifest properties

+Service authors can choose to migrate certain properties for the service from the previous manifest when updating a service instance.
+If the previous manifest is ignored then any properties configured using arbitrary parameters will not be migrated when a service instance is updated.

+Service authors must document the migration of previous manifest properties for operators.

+For example:

+- the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports migration of the `auto_create_topics` previous plan property to configure auto-creation of topics on the cluster.

 <a id="service-plan-properties"></a>
-## Supporting Service Plan Properties
+### Service plan properties

 Service authors can choose to support certain properties for the service in the adapter code.
-These properties are service-specific traits used to customise the service.
+These properties are service-specific traits used to customize the service.
 They do not necessarily map to jobs one to one; a plan property may affect multiple jobs in the deployment.
 Plan properties are a mechanism for the operator to define different plans.

 Service authors must document the usage of plan properties for the operator.

-For example
+For example:

 - the [Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go) supports the `persistent` property which can be used to attach a disk to the vm.
-- the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports the `auto_create_topics` property to enable auto creation of topics on the cluster.
+- the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports the `auto_create_topics` property to enable auto-creation of topics on the cluster.

+### Order of precedence

+Note, we recommend service authors use the following order of precedence in their service adapters when generating manifests:

+1. arbitrary parameters
+1. previous manifest properties
+1. plan properties

+For example, see `auto_create_topics` in the [example Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go).

 <a id="creating-a-service-adapter"></a>
 ## Creating a Service Adapter